AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

         ],
       ```

-   a.
-To specify an alternate display name for AF, add the following AlternateDisplayName Entry:
+   1. To specify an alternate display name for AF, add the following AlternateDisplayName Entry:

       ```
       "PIAssetFrameworkServerNames": [